Skip to content

 There are four possibilities here, although the assumption is generally that the problem is high levels of male hormones or androgens.

-1. High levels of male hormones or androgens.
-Androgens include testosterone, DHEAs, DHT and androstenedione.
-Everyone produces these hormones, males just produce more than females.
-A family history of diabetes may provide a clue that this is where the problem lies.
+1. High levels of male hormones, or androgens, are present.
+Androgens include testosteroneDHEAs, DHT, and androstenedione.
+Everyone produces these hormones, but males produce more than females.
+Since an excess of these is connected to insulin, a family history of diabetes may indicate where the problem lies.

 2. Low levels of the female hormones estradiol, estrone, or progesterone.
 Low female hormones will look like excessive male hormones since each of these hormones balances the others.